MicrosoftEdge/WebView2Feedback/specs/ExtendedProcessFailed.md

   /// Indicates that a frame-only render process ended unexpectedly.
 The process
   /// exit does not impact the top-level document, only a subset of the
   /// subframes within it.
-The content in these frames is replaced with a "sad
+The content in these frames is replaced with an error
-  /// face" layer.
+  /// page in the frame.
   COREWEBVIEW2_PROCESS_FAILED_KIND_FRAME_RENDER_PROCESS_EXITED,

   /// Indicates that a utility process ended unexpectedly.